xujing1994/xujing1994.github.io/index.md

 ## About me
 I am currently a fourth-year Ph.D. candidate with the Cybersecurity group at [Delft University of Technology](https://www.tudelft.nl/en/) under the supervision of [Dr. Stjepan Picek](https://www.ru.nl/en/people/picek-s).
 My research interests include the security concern in GNNs, applications of GNNs, and explainable artificial intelligence.

 Prior to that, I obtained my master's degree in Optical Engineering from Beihang University (BUAA) in 2019.
 My master's work was about information fusion based on factor graph.
-Before joining BUAA, I received my bechelor's degree in Engineering from Shanghai University in 2016.
-During my bechelor's study, I worked on machine vision and image processing.
+Before joining BUAA, I received my bachelor's degree in Engineering from Shanghai University in 2016.
+During my bachelor's study, I worked on machine vision and image processing.

 ## Contact
 Email: j.xu-8 [at] tudelft (dot) nl